 Firstly, let’s get any ambiguity out of the way.
 An algorithm is a way of organising a user’s feed based on things it thinks they’d like to see.
 They often change, so make yourself aware of the latest algorithms where possible.

-What they see can be dependent on how these users interact with you.
+What these users see can be dependent on how they interact with you.
 If they never interact with your content, there’s an unfortunate chance they’ll never see your future posts.

 Get friendly with other small businesses so that you can support each other.
 You’re more likely to be viewed as friends and family if you’re tagged in their posts, meaning that you can share audiences.